sveinnel/tictactoe/readme.md

 *	Can update latest version in production by push of a button

-  Including changes to data structure
+  Including changes to data structure.

+* Can get feedback on failing tests and diagnostics

+  Commit stage / continuous integration.

 *	Can play tic-tac-toe against another user